 Here are some desired traits:

-- Hiring without a strategic approach or clearly established criteria
+- Hiring an intern without a strategic approach or clearly established criteria

 - Waiting to the last minute to hire